danb0b/danb0b.github.io/content/notebook/computer-setup/09-groups.md

 title: Set Up Groups
 ---

-1. add yourself to device groups
+1. add yourself to device groups for access to some USB devices in python

 ```bash
 sudo usermod -aG dialout $USER